Eccentricity of the intellect

 Of course to many in the outside world the academy is all about other-worldly eccentricity.
 To many observers this makes old professors endearing, but also emphasises their remoteness from ‘real life': academics are thought sometimes to inhabit a world in which the normal laws and customs of human behaviour and relevance don’t need to apply.
 I confess I find this a difficult concept to address.
 Eccentrics are endearing, but more importantly, an eccentric approach to knowledge can open up new ways of thinking, or facilitate important discoveries.
 I understand the desire to protect and preserve this aspect of academic life.
 On the other hand, universities should not be presented chiefly as places in which harmless eccentrics pursue daft ideas, some of which may by some fluke turn out to be important.

 Certainly academic freedom should, amongst other things, allow and nurture some degree of intellectual unorthodoxy, which may present to some as eccentricity.
 But universities are now increasingly institutions that need to answer some quite direct questions posed to them by society, and other-wordliness may not be the response primarily sought.
 This is a hard balance for universities to get right.
 But whatever your university might be, I do hope that there will still be some room in it for a person like R.B.
-McDowell.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+McDowell.higher education comment below, or link to this permanent URL from your own site.